William Zacha (1920- 1998)

 World War II interrupted Bill Zacha’s studies at University of California, Berkeley.
 At 21, Bill volunteered for the U. S. Navy, where he served in the Pacific until the end of the war .
 There he met producer and director Helen Schoeni, who requisitioned Bill to assist her with Red Cross sponsored musicals to entertain Allied troops throughout the Pacific (1941-1945).

-Schoeni became Bill Zacha’s mentor, and the Helen Schoeni Theatre at the Mendocino Art Center was named in her honor.
+Helen Schoeni became Bill Zacha’s mentor, and the two kept in touch after the war.
+The Helen Schoeni Theatre at the Mendocino Art Center was named in her honor.

 After Bill Zacha’s discharge from the Navy, the GI Bill allowed him to resume his education at George Washington University (Washington D.C.) where an arm injury contributed to his decision to change his major from architecture to fine arts.
 After graduation, Bill went to Rome to study at Studio Hinna at Villa Strohl-Fern, on the grounds of the Villa Borghese.

 After Rome, Bill returned to the Bay Area, and bought a small house in Corte Madera with savings from the Navy.
 In 1955, he went back to school for a year and a half, at San Francisco State, where he earned a teaching credential.
 Although Bill found no jobs in public schools, the personnel office at the San Francisco Unified School District called Bill to suggest that he interview to run the Arts and Crafts building for the US Army at the San Francisco Presidio.
 Bill was hired.
 He developed a successful arts and crafts program, and earned $100 a week.